hxuu/blog/content/ctf/script25/modulo.md

 c.__self__.__import__("os").system("ls")
 ```

-Many characters are blocked, so let's walk through it sequentially and see what we can fix:
+Many characters are blocked, so let's walk through them sequentially and see what we can fix:

 1. We can use `c` alright, so we'll leave that be.
 2. dots `.` are blocked.
 Let's stop here.

-Reading the [`getattr`](https://docs.python.org/3/library/functions.html#getattr) says that:
+Reading the [getattr](https://docs.python.org/3/library/functions.html#getattr) documentation says:

 * `getattr(obj, "field")` is equivalent to `obj.field`